Seirdy/seirdy.one/content/posts/website-best-practices.md

 Spacing
 -------

-The previous [small viewports](#small-viewports) section may tempt you to make your content as dense as possible.
+The previous ["small viewports" section](#small-viewports) may tempt you to make your content as dense as possible.
 Please don't overdo it.

 There's an ideal range somewhere between "cramped" and "spaced-apart" content.
 Finding this range is difficult.
 The best way to resolve such difficult and subjective issues is to ask your readers for feedback, giving disproportionate weight to readers with under-represented needs (especially disabled readers).